 Before We Start: The Advice from Outstaff Your Team

-We stand for a responsible attitude to an NDA agreement for software development.
-It is the only approach to make that document work for your security, not just for show or even for productivity losses.
+We stand for a responsible attitude to a software NDA.
+It is the only approach to make that document work for your security, not just for show or even for productivity and reputation losses.

 Expert Tip #1.
 Know the Potential Cons of NDAs